-The aim is to determine how the timing of the harvest operation affects crop quality, costs, re-growth potential and sustainability and to identify the extent at which year round supply with minimal storage capacities may be possible via extended harvest windows for each crop.
-As an outcome, there will be data available on all crop quality, financial and sustainability aspects of harvest timing which will be used for Supply Chain Integration and Optimisation.
-A decision tool, underpinned by a robust data set, for harvesting systems (machinery and management) as part of an improved logistics chain for biomass energy crops will also be developed.
+The aim was to determine how the timing of the harvest operation affected crop quality, costs, re-growth potential and sustainability and to identify the extent at which year round supply with minimal storage capacities may be possible via extended harvest windows for each crop.

-A field experiment will be established in which a SRC crop is cut at the conventional winter timing and in summer.
-Parallel experiments will be established with Giant Reed, Miscanthus and Sorghum Plots.
-Evaluation of field losses at different harvest time will be carried out in order to provide further data for the soil carbon budget by monitoring harvested plots.
-In all these crops the nutrient content of the harvested material will be measured to quantify losses from the field.
-For SRC crops this will be done in the summer and winter of the inter-harvest years.
+A field experiment was established in which a SRC crop was cut at the conventional winter timing and in summer.
+Parallel experiments were established with Giant Reed, Miscanthus and Sorghum Plots.
+Evaluation of field losses at different harvest time was carried out in order to provide further data for the soil carbon budget by monitoring harvested plots.
+In all these crops the nutrient content of the harvested material was measured to quantify losses from the field.
+The results of the trials are detailed in the following deliverable and summarized below.